animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - me then screaming for the ambulance to a nearly full moon in the woods, my voice randomly and suddenly sounding insincere;

 > [!NOTE]
-> I think I had given birth to a new part of my consciousness, as will be well evidenced and elaborated on in the extremely disturbing ["Hair regrowth"](#hair-growth) chapter (To do, [see here for now](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md)).
+> I think I had given birth to a new part of my consciousness, as will be well evidenced and elaborated on in the extremely disturbing ["Hair regrowth"](#hair-growth) chapter (To do; [see here for now](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md)).

 - my pants had fallen partially down my legs when I had crawled out of the brook and "Grace" told me not to adjust them on faith.